creativecreatorormaybenot/clock/README.md

 * Add GIF to README.

 * Make repository public.

+  + Make clock available on web via GitHub pages.

+    - Watch "Designing for the Web with Flutter" from Flutter Interact for this.

 * Write article about the creation process of the submission on Flutter Community.